GitGuardian/ggscout-helm-charts/charts/ggscout/examples/gcpsecretmanager-workload/README.md

 This example demonstrates how to configure ggscout to authenticate with Google Cloud Secret Manager using Workload Identity Federation for Kubernetes.
 This approach eliminates the need for service account keys by allowing Kubernetes ServiceAccounts to directly authenticate to Google Cloud APIs.

+Note that the configuration has been made even simpler if ggscout is deployed in a Google Kubernetes Engine (GKE) cluster.

 ## Prerequisites

 ### Required Tools